zero-one-group/geni/docs/cookbook/part_1_reading_and_writing_datasets.md

 ; +----------+-------+
 ```

-However, in this case, particularly after loading a dataset, it can be easier to re-set all the column names using `g/to-df`:
+However, in this case, it can be easier to re-set all the column names using `g/to-df` particularly after loading a dataset:

 ```clojure
 (def renamed-df